KavinilavanKS/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-### RESULTS
+## Result:

-Thus the average error is calculated successfully
+Thus the distance value is measured in "CM" using ultrasonic sensor.